-- Parental information form should be sent out - Bookings should be finalised - Check that the coach is booked. - The Risk Assessment should be finalised and approved by the Assistant Head - Parents should be advised if special clothing (sun hats, waterproof clothing, wellington boots, sun cream) is needed/advisable
+- Parental information form should be sent out. - Bookings should be finalised. - Check that the coach is booked. - The Risk Assessment should be finalised and approved by the Head of EYFS (who is responsible for signing off all Educational Visits Risk Assessments) - Parents should be advised if special clothing (sun hats, waterproof clothing, wellington boots, sun cream) is needed/advisable.